MetaKoopa/Midifier/README!.txt

 Run Midifier.bat to launch the program.

-The source Zip contains all source code.
+The source file contains all source code.
 Feel free to parse.
+Files can be opened by via notepad or notepad++